rahmanidashti/POISurvey/README.md

 - [ ] Add important baseline papers

 ## Contributing
 There are many ways to contribute to **LitePOI**!
 You can contribute code, make improvements to the documentation, report or investigate [bugs and issues](https://github.com/rahmanidashti/LitePOI/issues).
 We welcome all contributions from bug fixes to new features and extensions.
 Feel free to share with us your custom configuration files.
 We are creating a vault of reproducible experiments, and we would be glad of mentioning your contribution.
 Reference **LitePOI** in your blogs, papers, and articles.
-Also, Talk about **LitePOI** on social media with the hashtag **#litepoiers**.
+Also, talk about **LitePOI** on social media with the hashtag **#litepoiers**.

 ## Cite